 Previous GeneCards Identifiers for MID1 Gene

 The protein encoded by this gene is a member of the tripartite motif (TRIM) family, also known as the 'RING-B box-coiled coil' (RBCC) subgroup of RING finger proteins.
 The TRIM motif includes three zinc-binding domains, a RING, a B-box type 1 and a B-box type 2, and a coiled-coil region.
 This protein forms homodimers which associate with microtubules in the cytoplasm.
 The protein is likely involved in the formation of multiprotein structures acting as anchor points to microtubules.
 Mutations in this gene have been associated with the X-linked form of Opitz syndrome, which is characterized by midline abnormalities such as cleft lip, laryngeal cleft, heart defects, hypospadias, and agenesis of the corpus callosum.
 This gene was also the first example of a gene subject to X inactivation in human while escaping it in mouse.
-Multiple different transcript variants are generated by alternate splicing; however, the full-length nature of some of the variants has not been determined. [provided by RefSeq, Jul 2010]
+Alternative promoter use, alternative splicing and alternative polyadenylation result in multiple transcript variants that have different tissue specificities. [provided by RefSeq, Dec 2016]

 GeneCards Summary for MID1 Gene

 MID1 (Midline 1) is a Protein Coding gene.
 Diseases associated with MID1 include Opitz Gbbb Syndrome, Type I and X-Linked Opitz G/Bbb Syndrome.
-Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
-An important paralog of this gene is TRIM13.
+An important paralog of this gene is MID2.

 UniProtKB/Swiss-Prot for MID1 Gene